jbarber/torque-qps/README.md

-      a : job attributes to display ('all' for all attributes) f : attributes=value to filter jobs (e.g. -f job_state=R) t : type of query, default is jobs
+      a : job attributes to display ('all' for all attributes) f : attributes=value to filter jobs (e.g. -f job_state=R) t : type of query, default is jobs m : number of records to display, defaults to all records

       When jobids are given, only these jobs are filtered by the -f argument